raid-guild/handbook/docs/learn-about-web3.md

 10) [Beginners guides on NFT, DEFI and DAOs](https://twitter.com/ljxie/status/1371465334121762822?s=20) - Links to some great intro articles and also worth following on twitter.

+11) [vfat tools](https://vfat.tools/) - An ETH/ Web3 DEFI Pool 0 Aggregator.

+12) [Defi Prime](https://defiprime.com/) -  DeFiprime.com is a media outlet and analytical services provider for the DeFi community.
+Its mandate is to inform, educate, and connect the community as the definitive source of news dedicated to decentralized finance space.

+13) [SOLANA Ecosystem](https://solana.com/ecosystem) - The official solana site that showcases their entire ecosystem.

+14) [Dune Analytics](https://dune.xyz/home) - Dune Analytics is a powerful tool for blockchain research.
+Dune gives you all the tools to query, extract, and visualize vast amounts of data from the blockchain.
+Dune is unlocking the power of public blockchain data by making it accessible to everyone

 ## The Web3 Stack

 1) [The Web3 Stack (AVC)](https://avc.com/2018/07/the-web-3-stack/) - This article by Fred Wilson talks about decentralized apps (DAPPs).
 Decentralized applications will allow us to truly take back control of our data.
 He mentions that in the future, he hopes to see new social media apps where we actually own our data.